kousar-aslam/collaborative-mdse-in-practice-replication-package/README.md

 # Replication package
-### for the paper _Collaborative Model-Driven Software Engineering: Practices and Needs in Industry_.
+### for the paper _Collaborative Model-Driven Software Engineering -- A Systematic Survey of Practices and Needs in Industry_.

 The full dataset, analysis scripts, raw results, and transcripts of the focus group discussions are available below.